basho/riak_kv/docs/coverage-queries.md

 The remaining arguments:

-* The coverage chunk to be replaced, as returned by `riak_kv_pb_coverage:checksum_binary_to_term`.
+* The coverage chunk to be replaced, as returned by `riak_kv_pb_coverage:checksum_binary_to_term`
-* A list of other coverage chunks (also converted back to terms) that the client deems problematic, so we can identify other nodes to exclude from the replacement plan.
+* A list of other coverage chunks (also converted back to terms) that the client deems problematic, so we can identify other nodes to exclude from the replacement plan
-* The client reference itself, a hidden argument in most cases.
+* The client reference itself, a hidden argument in most cases

 If the coverage chunk to be replaced includes a `subpartition` property, `replace_subpartition_cover/4` is invoked, else `replace_traditional_cover/4`, with identical arguments:

-* The coverage module to be invoked.
+* The coverage module to be invoked
-* The `n_val` for the bucket.
+* The `n_val` for the bucket
-* The chunk to be replaced.
+* The chunk to be replaced
-* The other down nodes as extracted from the other problematic chunks.
+* The other down nodes as extracted from the other problematic chunks

 Either `replace_traditional_chunk/7` or `replace_subpartition_chunk/7`
 in the coverage module will be called and the results converted into a